 5. Lack of Social Media Presence

 Okay, so you are putting your heart and soul into your new e-tail setup and you hope that your website will sweep your customers off their feet.
 News flash – The chances of that happening are pretty less since you have not bothered to build your brand on social media.
 The social media cyberspace has become the new residence of almost every customer, and if you don’t market your products or services there, you will lose the opportunity to attract a significant chunk of prospective customers.
+Marketing products creatively, like posting product pictures with QR codes for visitors to purchase them could be considered.
+These codes are safe and can be generated quickly using any of these best QR code generators.

 6. Setting Unclear and Unattainable Goals